DevReaganSmith/my-web-V2/README.md

 # my-web-V2
-A bit about th developer
+A bit about the developer